A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Sensitivity to the top quark Yukawa coupling at 365 GeV

 We then perform a three-dimensional fit of \mt, \Gt, and \yt, including both the \ttbar threshold scan and the 365\GeV run, for a total integrated luminosity of about 3\abinv.
-All the sources of uncertainties considered in Section~\ref{sec:threshold_scan} are propagated to the 365\GeV run.
-Also here we assume the parametric uncertainties to be correlated between centre-of-mass energies, and we split the input systematic uncertainties into correlated and uncorrelated components.
+All sources of uncertainty considered in Section~\ref{sec:threshold_scan} are propagated to the 365\GeV run.
+Also in this case we assume the parametric uncertainties to be correlated between centre-of-mass energies, and we split the input systematic uncertainties into correlated and uncorrelated components.
 The statistical uncertainty in \sigmaWbWb at $\sqrts = 365\GeV$ is also increased by 20\% according to the results of Section~\ref{sec:reco_fit}.
 Finally, we conservatively scale down the uncorrelated uncertainty in the integrated luminosity by a factor of five for the 365\GeV point, which is below the statistical scaling with the integrated luminosity.
-As the effect of the BES and BEC uncertainties on \yt is found to be negligible as expected, we do not further scale down these inputs.
+As the effect of the BES and BEC uncertainties on \yt is found to be negligible (as expected) we do not further scale down these uncertainties according to the integrated luminosity.

 The results of the fit are shown in Table~\ref{tab:breakdown_3D}.
 Unlike in Table~\ref{tab:breakdown_2D}, we explicitly factor out the parametric impacts of \mt and \Gt from the experimental uncertainty in order to emphasise their contribution to the total uncertainty in \yt.
-We find that, in this scenario, \yt can be determined with a total uncertainty of 2.1\% (in line with our expectations).
+We find that, in this scenario, \yt can be determined with a total uncertainty of 2.1\%, in line with our expectations.
 The precision in this measurement is found to be limited by the experimental uncertainties in the measured \WbWb cross sections, the correlated component of the integrated luminosity, and the post-fit uncertainties in \mt and \Gt.
-Given the poor convergence of the calculation above the \ttbar threshold observed in Figure~\ref{fig:theory} (right), variations of the renormalisation scale would not provide a reliable assessment of the theoretical uncertainty.
+Given the poor convergence of the NR-QCD calculation above the \ttbar production threshold (Figure~\ref{fig:theory}, right), variations of the renormalisation scale in \qqTh would not provide a reliable assessment of the theoretical uncertainty.
 We however estimate that for this measurement to become competitive, a calculation with an accuracy of 0.1\% or better would be needed.
 This would result in a theoretical uncertainty on \yt of 1.9\%, at the same level as the experimental uncertainty.
 Therefore, the precision of this measurement also relies crucially on progress in the theoretical predictions, which is an active area of research~\cite{Chen:2022vzo}.